maxcwolf/wolf-ui/packages/playground/README.md

 - React Native CLI
   - `yarn global add @react-native-community/cli`
 - Xcode
-  > ⚠️ As of April 28, 2021 Xcode 12.5 is _not_ supported.
-If needed you can download 12.4 from [here](https://developer.apple.com/download/more/).
   - Xcode 12 is the minimum required version
   - Xcode command line tools
     - `sudo xcode-select --install`